MbinOrg/mbin/README.md

 - Support of **all** ActivityPub Actor Types (including also "Service" account support; thus support for robot accounts)
 - **Up-to-date** PHP packages and **security/vulnerability** issues fixed
 - Support for `application/json` Accept request header on all ActivityPub end-points
-- Easy migration path from Kbin to Mbin (see "Migrating?" below)
 - Introducing a hosted documentation: [docs.joinmbin.org](https://docs.joinmbin.org)

 See also: [all merged PRs](https://github.com/MbinOrg/mbin/pulls?q=is%3Apr+is%3Amerged) or [our releases](https://github.com/MbinOrg/mbin/releases).